DrAGoniPenguin/dragonipenguin.ga/README.md

 	public void renderDummy(ScreenPosition pos) {
 		font.drawString("wdym", pos.getAbsoluteX() * 2, pos.getAbsoluteY() + 2, FakeRainbowStuff);
 	}
+}

-why am i even typing this stuff not like its fun

-o right its because its a waste of time
+/*why am i even typing this stuff not like its fun this is a cool font tbh o right its because its a waste of time
 :D
-i love doing this.
+i love doing this.*/
+anyways...
+tbh i dunno how to use this stuff